Article

 Conversely, loaning from a Trust can present some problems when the first-time buyer comes to apply for a mortgage.
 Let’s say, for example, that a first-time-buyer has a total deposit of £150k.
 This is made up of £50k of their own savings plus an additional £100k which is being loaned to them from the Trust.
 Their ideal property is on the market for £300k so they will still need to arrange a mortgage to cover the additional funds they need to make the purchase.
 However, when they approach their high street bank or lender for this, they may find their mortgage application is declined because the lender won’t approve an application when some of the deposit money is being loaned to the buyer.

-The bank’s concern is that, were the buyer to encounter difficulties with their repayments and the property fall into negative equity, then the trustees would call in the loan and have a claim on the money before the bank.
+The bank’s concern is that, were the buyer to encounter difficulties with their repayments and the property falls into negative equity, then the trustees would call in the loan and have a claim on the money before the bank.
 This is very unlikely to be the case, but it doesn’t stop many banks from declining an application on these grounds.

 Stephanie Thayer, Mortgage Advisor comments: